parekhjigar/Employee-management-flask/README.md

 # Employee-Management-flask-webapp

-This is developed on MacOS Catalina
+This is developed on MacOS Catalina with Python version 2.7 using Anaconda.

 ## Installing Anaconda